BS in Engineering

 and Physics Laboratory II

-Choose four additional electives
+Choose four electives

 Engineering Electives